Student Opportunities for Academic Research (SOAR) Awards

 - Based upon the scientific merits of the proposed project and adherence to guidelines

-- Open to any undergraduate student with a declared major in the College of Humanities, Arts and Sciences and who is enrolled for at least one credit hour of undergraduate research in his or her research discipline
+- Open to any undergraduate student with a declared major (see above) in the CHAS who is enrolled for at least one credit hour of undergraduate research or a project based class in his or her STEM discipline

 - The student’s research/faculty adviser must verify the intended use of the monies